 PS4 Pro review

-Sony’s high-end PS4 Pro has been available to buy in the UK for a year now, providing PS4 gamers with a high-end console experience.
-But what makes the PlayStation 4 Pro so special, and why is it more expensive than the standard console?
+Sony’s high-end PS4 Pro has been available to buy in the UK for over a year now, providing PS4 gamers with a high-end console experience.
+But what makes the PlayStation 4 Pro so special, and why is it more expensive than the standard PlayStation 4 console?

 Following a November 2016 launch, the PlayStation 4 Pro is available to buy in the UK and will set prospective buyers back ~£349, around £100 more than the standard PS4 but £100 cheaper than Microsoft's 4K console.
 So, where can you pick up Sony’s high-end console?